SLAment/Genomics/BLAST/README.md

 Now, the coordiantes of the query are correct, but **not the coordinates of the subject**!!
 Hence, when my script is slicing the original subject sequence, the output is again incorrect.

-Finally, what if you are using IUPAC symbols, instead of just `N`.
+Finally, what if you are using other IUPAC symbols, instead of just `N`.

     $ cat toy.fa
     >toy